-Mauerpark [‘Wall Park’] lies on the former ‘no man’s land’, which separated Berlin for 27 years.
-After reunification in 1989 and the fall of The Wall, the area was designated as a public space – hence ‘Wall Park’.
-Now a private developer intends to build housing on the fallow land, which lies at the periphery of the park.
+Mauerpark [‘Wall Park’] lies on the former ‘no man’s land’, visit this site which separated Berlin for 27 years.
+After reunification in 1989 and the fall of The Wall, information pills the area was designated as a public space – hence ‘Wall Park’.
+Now a private developer intends to build housing on the fallow land, treat which lies at the periphery of the park.
 The plans are hotly debated, with citizen action groups arguing that building development would damage the unique atmosphere of the park.
 The film documents the current politics of this “people’s park” and asks individuals why the park is such an important ‘free’ urban space.

 There are similarities between Mauerpark and the development of green spaces for the 2012 Olympics in London.
 Mauerpark, as a short documentary, allows the architect, politicians and concerned groups, to voice their opinions.
 The park’s architect, Professor Gustav Lange, explains his original concept and his views on its present use.

 In March Mauerpark was screened in Berlin, with most of the interviewees present.
 The short documentary was also screened as part of a regeneration symposium at Goldsmiths College, London and as part of the exhibition Silent City.

 What was the response to your depiction of the park by those viewing the documentary?